Why I don't Want My Business to Be Like Amazon

 Today I was sitting at a coffee shop and couldn't help but listen to 3 men next to me having a business meeting.

-As they were talking they were talking about e-commerce, optimize, shipping models, inventory ramifications, different models that they benefit and they continually mentioned amazon, no joke, about 100 times, and how their businesses were working with amazon to expedite shipping processes.
+As they were talking they were talking about e-commerce, optimization, shipping models, inventory ramifications, different models that they benefit and they continually mentioned amazon, no joke, about 100 times, and how their businesses were working with amazon to expedite shipping processes.

-Of course I think about e-commerce, I own an online business and I want to optimize my website.
+Of course, I think about e-commerce, I own an online business and I want to optimize my website.
 But I want my website to convey the experience and feel of what shopping at a pop-up is like.

 I think about shipping and try to expedite it as fast as I can because I personally love getting mail and I offer free local delivery because I know that paying for shipping can add up.

-I think about inventory rammifications in that I store all of it in my 450 sq ft apartment and have a tiny car so everything for shows has to be able to fit in my Yaris.
+I think about inventory ramifications in that I store all of it in my 450 sq ft apartment and have a tiny car so everything for shows has to be able to fit in my Yaris.

-I think about different models in that what products work best for online sales vs pop ups and what new things to add to the shop that you all will love.
+I think about different models in that what products work best for online sales vs pop-ups and what new things to add to the shop that you all will love.

 But one thing I never think about is Amazon.